 Typically a corporate video can be wrapped up in 10 working days.
 The production shoot might only take two to three days.
 Meanwhile, there’s also pre-production.
 Voice over recording.
 Sound engineering and design.
-Post Production and changes.
+Post Production, video editing and changes.

 What makes a video have more impact?

-Well, the best video impact comes from short and quick stories.
+The best video impact comes from short and quick stories.
 Audience retention drops fast after the first 90 seconds.
-But if your corporate documentary is engaging and connects with your audience well, there are videos that even go up to 14 minutes.
+But if your corporate documentary is engaging and connects with your audience well, your videos could even extend to 14+ minutes.